High Expectations and Rigorous Instruction

 Exploring

-In practice, we believe teachers should have different expectations for different students.
+In practice, our teachers have high expectations for only some students.

 Growing

-In practice, we believe teachers should have different expectations for a subset of students.
+In practice, our teachers have high expectations for most, but not all, students.

 Utilizing

-In practice, we believe teachers should have high expectations for all students.
+In practice, our teachers have high expectations for all students.

 Transforming

-In practice, we believe teachers should have high expectations for all students and we consistently uphold these expectations in our words and actions.
+In practice, our teachers have high expectations for all students and we reinforce these expectations in our words and actions.

 Selected Rating: None